bigseainc/gravityforms-hubspot/readme.txt

 == Changelog ==

+= 0.6 =
+* Fixed references to Settings page.
+Added link to it via WP-Admin/Plugins

 = 0.5 =
 * Integration with Forms HubSpot API
 * Connections add/edit/delete
 * Tracking Analytics can be included in footer, if requested

 == Upgrade Notice ==

+= 0.6 =
+Fix for Settings page references on the site.

 = 0.5 =
 Initial Release.